Rockshots & the Club scene in the 90s

 & guess what..?
 Total, utter roadblock..!

 When we say roadblock, we mean it quite literally...
-The crowds wanting to get into Rockers that night were so vast, that they actually blocked the entire of Waterloo Street.
+The crowds wanting to get into Rockers that night were so vast, that they actually blocked all of Waterloo Street.
 It was totally off the hook..!

 So we worked with Danny & Jenny again & then went even harder at it, with stunning results.